BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 1:2 And the earth was without form, and void; and darkness was upon the face of the deep.
 And the Spirit of God moved upon the face of the waters.
+GENESIS 1:2 The earth was without form and void; and darkness was on the face of the deep.
+And the spirit of God was hovering over the face of the waters.

 1:3 And God said: "Let there be light."
 Then there was light.
 1:3 And God said, Let there be light; and there was light.